HomeArticlesGuideNRI Investment Guide

 Once the account structure is clear, the choice of instruments depends on your investment horizon, risk appetite, and whether your primary goal is capital growth, regular income, or tax efficiency in India.

 Mutual funds are the most practical starting point for NRI investors.
-The mechanics are identical to resident investing: you complete a one-time KYC through any SEBI-registered KYC Registration Agency (either in-person at an Indian embassy abroad or through Video KYC), link your NRE or NRO account, and begin a SIP or make lumpsum investments directly with the AMC or through a distributor.
+The mechanics match resident investing closely: complete a one-time KYC through any SEBI-registered KYC Registration Agency (either in-person at an Indian embassy abroad or through Video KYC), link your NRE or NRO account, and begin a SIP or make lumpsum investments directly with the AMC or through a distributor.

-NRIs from the USA and Canada face an additional compliance layer under FATCA (Foreign Account Tax Compliance Act) and FBAR reporting, which means several Indian fund houses — including some large ones — do not accept investments from US or Canadian NRIs to avoid regulatory complexity.
-Around 12–15 AMCs do accept US/Canada-based NRI applications; it is worth confirming with the specific fund house before attempting to invest.
+NRIs from the USA and Canada face an additional compliance layer under FATCA (Foreign Account Tax Compliance Act) and FBAR reporting, which is why several Indian fund houses, including some large ones, don't accept investments from US or Canadian NRIs to avoid regulatory complexity.
+Around 12-15 AMCs do accept US/Canada-based NRI applications, so it's worth confirming with the specific fund house before attempting to invest.

 Use the SIP Calculator to model how a monthly SIP from your NRE account compounds over 10 to 20 years at different assumed equity returns.
 A ₹20,000 monthly SIP at 12% CAGR grows to approximately ₹2 crore over 20 years.
 Use the Lumpsum Calculator for one-time transfers.